herchi05/Fall-Guys-Ai/README.md

-# Fall-_Guys
+# Fall-Guys
-an ai playing fall guys
+ai playing fall guys

+all of this code i get from https://www.youtube.com/watch?v=GS_0ZKzrvk0